Mark70117/MLND.P1.Predicting.Boston.Home.Prices/boston_housing.md

 The mean/mode of the max depth chosen by GridSearchCV were 5.8/4.

 There is some variation in the predicted value but it seems well centered around $20,800.
-The RMSE of the model was approximently
+The RMSE of the model was approximately
 $5,900.
 So at the prediction could be used as a starting point for a realtor setting a listing price on a home.
 Given the datasets mean of $22,530 and standard deviation of $9,190, the prediction